LSU baseball headed to Chapel Hill, North Carolina, to play Wofford College in NCAA regional tournament

 BATON ROUGE — LSU's baseball team is headed to Chapel Hill, North Carolina, for the NCAA Regionals to play Wofford College, the NCAA tournament committee announced on ESPN on Monday morning.

-The Tigers, the No. 2 seed in the bracket, will face the Terriers on Friday.
+The Tigers, the No. 2 seed in the bracket, will face the Terriers on Friday at 11 a.m. on ESPNU.
 The winner of the regional, which also features a matchup between North Carolina and Long Island University in the opening round, will advance to a super regional with a chance to go to the College World Series in Omaha.

 LSU on Sunday lost the SEC Championship to Tennessee with a score of 4-3.